flyve-mdm/glpi-plugin/README.md

 ## Installation

-Installation instructions are available on the website, see the [How-tos section](http://flyve.org/glpi-plugin/howtos/installation-wizard).
+Installation instructions are available on the website, see our [Installation article](http://flyve.org/glpi-plugin/howtos/installation-wizard).

 ## Documentation

-We share long-form content about the project on the website, see the [Development section](http://flyve.org/glpi-plugin/).
+We share long-form content about the project on the website, see our [How-tos](http://flyve.org/glpi-plugin/howtos) and [Development](http://flyve.org/glpi-plugin/) sections.

 ## Versioning